chicio/chicio.github.io/_drafts/2018-05-25-born-id3tageditor-mp3id3tagger.md

  files (described [in this  post](XXXXXXXXXXX)) that support the following Apple OSes: macOS, iOS, watchOS and macOS (so the entire Apple ecosystem :grin:)
- * `Mp3ID3Tagger`, a native macOS app written in Swift using the reactive programming paradigm and in particular its Rx variant with the frameworks RxSwift and RxCocoa (Rx????!?!?!?
+ * `Mp3ID3Tagger`, a native macOS app written in Swift using the reactive programming paradigm and in particular its Rx (Reactive Extensions) variant with the frameworks RxSwift and RxCocoa (Rx????!?!?!?
 WHATTTT?!?!?!? :cold_sweat:).

 If you are still interested in knowing details about the creation of this two projects, you can follow the link s
 below: